 (I)t is obvious that the attorney for the lessor agreeing to such a term was entitled to rely upon the state of the law then existing in California.
 And at such time (Dec.
 12, 1969) it is clear that California followed the "weight of authority" in these United States and allowed such consent to be arbitrarily or unreasonably withheld absent a provision to the contrary.
-210 view, it should be done by legislation.
+210

+That court expressed the view that it would be rewriting the contract of the parties to apply the minority view to the lease.
+It suggested that if California is going to adopt the minority view, it should be done by legislation.
 The unanimous court of appeal in the now disapproved decision in Hamilton was of the opinion that the Richard case (following the traditional rule) was "clearly the law" at the time a lease was signed in 1970, and it would be improper to rewrite the bargained rights and reasonable expectations of the parties.
-211 The unanimous opinion of the court of appeal in the Thrifty Oil Co. case referred to a trial court hearing that took place in July, 1983, (about three months before the Cohen decision) and commented: "At that time the law was clearly in accord with Richard v.
-Degen & Brody, Inc. #212
+211 The unanimous opinion